 - 1: For unplanned load shed events, TO must initiate load dump action within 5 minutes after PJM issues a Load Shed Directive.
-TO must not exceed the time based duration of any Facility Rating. - 2: TOs have the option of providing STE limits that are at least 30 minutes in duration.
+TO must not exceed the time based duration of any Facility RatingEmergency rating/Load Dump rating. - 2: TOs have the option of providing STE limits that are at least 30 minutes in duration.
 The STE rating allows the time before load shed to be extended provided the actual flow does not exceed the STE rating.
-If the actual flow is above the LTE but below STE, load must be shed within the times indicated by Attachment F for the facility, if other corrective actions were not successful. - 3: A Load Shed Directive will be issued in an amount sufficient to get below STE Rating and avoid sustained exceedance of any Facility Rating duration.
-(See M-13, PJM Emergency Operations)
+If the actual flow is above the LTE but below STE, load must be shed within the times indicated bytin Attachment F for the facility, if other corrective actions were not successful. - 3: A Load Shed Directive load shed directive will be issued in an amount sufficient to get below STE Rating and avoid sustained exceedance of any Facility Rating duration (See M-13, PJM Emergency Operations)

 Thermal Limit Exceeded If Post-Contingency simulated loading exceeds limit Time to correct Normal Trend - continue to monitor.
-Take non-cost actions to prevent contingency from exceeding Emergency Ratings.
-N/A STE Use all effective actions and emergency procedures except Load Shed Directive Within 30 minutes Load Dump All of the above including Load Shed Directive if analysis indicates potential for post-contingency cascade.
+Take non-cost actions to prevent contingency from exceeding Emergency Ratingsemergency limit .
+N/A STE Emergency Use all effective actions and emergency procedures except Load Shed Directive Within 30 minutes Load Dump All of the above including Load Shed Directive if analysis indicates potential for post-contingency cascade cascading.
 Within 30 minutes